TOPIC: Parables Explained – The Ten Virgins Matthew 25:1

 10 And while they went to buy, the bridegroom came, and those who were ready went in with him to the wedding; and the door was shut.

 • There is always a “cost”.
 Jesus said to take up the cross and do as He does.
-The baptism of believers is to be baptized as a death to self so that one may be resurrected, like Jesus.
+The baptism of believers is to be baptized as a death to self so that one may be resurrected to life.

 • The door to the age of grace is shut at the rapture.
 It is as slammed shut and sealed as Noah’s ark.
 Once shut, the Age of Grace is over.
 Now the flood of the tribulation is inevitable.
 Now the cost for salvation is not taking the mark of the beast and either being a “remnant” who survives or being beheaded as a martyr.